GitHu317/FUTURE_FS_01/README.md

 ## 📦 Real-World Motivation

-I built this as my "real" portfolio site—not just for an internship, but as my digital resume and proof of work for recruiters, clients, and hiring managers.
+I built this as my "real" portfolio site—not just for an internship, but to develope my skills as well.
 - All examples, projects, and skills are real
 - Descriptions are honest and up-to-date
 - Developed with production-ready tools and professional rigor

----

-## 📢 Showcase

-- **Push your code to GitHub** (✓ Done!)
-- **Share on LinkedIn, tag [Future Interns](https://www.linkedin.com/company/future-interns/)**

----

-> Many developers get interviews only because their portfolio impresses someone.
-> Treat your site as your digital business card!

----

 ## 🙏 Thanks & Credits